andrewphm/slacker/README.md

 client.connectUser({ userInfo }, userToken);
 ```

-#### Chat
+- #### Chat

-Chat component is a React Context provider that wraps the entire applicaiton.
+Chat component is a React Context provider that wraps the entire application.
 It provides all the chat contexts and values to its children as well as the StreamChat client instance.

 ```js
 import { Chat, Channel, ChannelList } from 'stream-chat-react';